Merton Legacy Trust Announcements

 Mary

-R. Somerville of Louisville will take her place as a Merton Legacy Trustee,
+R. Somerville of Birmingham, AL. will take her place as a Merton Legacy Trustee,

 joining Peggy Fox and Anne McCormick.